RX-M/kubecon-eu-2019/step04/README.md

 ### 3. Setup a namespace

-To keep you services separate from others (other users or other teams) K8s provides namespaces, a means of multitenancy in containerized environment.
-Create a namespace using your initials and your lab system IP address something like this:
+To keep your services separate from others (other users or other teams) K8s provides namespaces, a means of multitenancy in containerized environments.
+Create a namespace using your initials and your lab system IP address, something like
+this:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ kubectl create namespace wra-172-31-30-5